EnterpriseDB/tpa/docs/src/tpaexec-commands.md

 features.

-This approach makes it much easier to write resilient, idempotent commands in a way that ad hoc shell scripts can be, but usually aren't.
+This approach makes it much easier to write resilient, idempotent commands in a way that ad hoc shell scripts can be but usually aren't.

 ## Quick start